Be a Tourist at Home in McKinney

 - Wednesday tour (Noon) on May 8

 - Thursday tour (2:30 p.m.) on May 9

 The tours are free and start at the Visitors Center, 200 W. Virginia in downtown McKinney.

 - special social media posts

 “When you realize that one in 10 jobs in our country is related to tourism, you can better imagine just how many people in our city are dealing with visitors, directly and indirectly, every day,” Guerra said.
 “More than half of all visitor spending in our state is generated by domestic and international travelers.
 That’s in addition to travel spending by Texans exploring other parts of our home state.”

-To best illustrate this point, the MCVB mounted a world map above the Visitors Center guest book to indicate the expanse of coverage from visitors who stop in for information.
+Two years ago, the MCVB mounted a world map above the Visitors Center guest book to indicate the expanse of coverage from visitors who stop in for information.

 “In the past few years, the CVB has welcomed visitors from all 50 states as well as more than 80 countries,” Guerra said.
 “Our guests enjoy the opportunity to mark their home city and country on our map.”